 Training for Hypermobility and Joint Stability

-Many people with hypermobile bodies are told they are “strong” or “just flexible,” even while experiencing instability, fatigue, or repeated setbacks.
-This doesn’t mean your body is broken.
+Many people with hypermobile joints are told they are “just flexible” despite dealing with instability, fatigue, pain, ‘clumsy’ injuries, or a sense that their body is unpredictable.

 Why standard training often falls short